anandaparna126/thyroid_disease_prediction/README.md

 ## Contact

-For any questions or inquiries, please contact [your email address].
+For any questions or inquiries, please contact anandaparna@gmail.com.

 Thank you for your interest in thyroid disease prediction using deep learning!